SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Flow_Manager.md

 This page provides an overview of the mapping between the Autonomous System Number (ASN) and its name.

-The driver also keeps track of the conversations between source and destinations.
+The connector also keeps track of the conversations between source and destinations.
 These conversations are stored in the **AS Conversation Mapping Table**.

 The direction is not taken into account: traffic from AS 1 to AS2 is considered the same conversation as traffic from AS2 to AS1.